amrvac/amrvac/doc/discretization.md

 The source terms S may also be separated from the fluxes F. A reason to use split source terms may arise, when the sources are stiff, or unstable for an explicit evaluation.
 For steady state evolutions, one would typically use unsplit sources and no dimensional splitting at all.
-Splitting sources from fluxes is achieved by **sourcesplit=T**.
+Splitting user sources from fluxes is achieved by **source_split_usr=T**.
 How sources are then added depends on **typesourcesplit**, which can be any of 4 pre-implemented combinations.

 Setting **typesourcesplit='sfs'** results in